 Head notes are the top notes that are smelled first.
 Heart notes, or mid notes, are what carry the perfume most.
 Base notes are the most durable scents that give the fragrance longevity and keep it from fading entirely.
 While perfumes can have different scents in each of the three layers, they will all have at least one scent in each category.

-Types of perfume
+Types of Perfume

 Parfum/Extrait de Parfum